 Knowing the steps to take begins with your student identifying their educational journey and program of interest.

 If your student is interested in receiving financial aid, file the FAFSA (Free Application for Federal Student Aid) at studentaid.gov.
 Use the LLCC school code 007170.
-Each year on Oct.
-1, the FAFSA becomes available for the next (summer-fall-spring) school year.
+Typically, on Oct.
+1 each year, the FAFSA becomes available for the next (summer-fall-spring) school year.
+For the 2024-25 academic year, it is scheduled to be available in December 2023.
 Have questions?
 Visit LLCC Financial Aid or contact us at email@example.com or 217-786-2237.

 The scholarship application process is open online from Dec.
 1-March 1 for the following academic school year.
 (Example: Application submitted Dec.
 1, 2022-March 1, 2023 would be eligible for 2023-2024 scholarships.)